 We have no employees.
 We are externally managed by our Manager pursuant to a management agreement between our Manager and us.
 All of our named executive officers are employees of our Manager.
 We have not paid, and do not intend to pay, any cash compensation to our named executive officers.
 We do not provide our named executive officers with pension benefits, perquisites or other personal benefits to them.
-We have no arrangements to make payments to our named executive officers upon their termination from service as our officers.
+We have no arrangements to make cash payments to our named executive officers upon their termination from service as our officers.
+While we do not pay our named executive officers any cash compensation, our Compensation Committee may grant our named executive officers equity awards intended the align their interests with our interests.